genesis-worlds/governance/_includes/content/tokenomics/fairlaunch.md

 <h2>Fair Launch Emissions</h2>
+<p>All distributions of tokens are done using a fair launch model, with no tokens set aside for the team, investors, advisors, whales, exchanges, etc. The only way to acquire GENESIS, World Stakes, or Land is to pay market price.</p>
-<p>The only groups that will receive GENESIS tokens are the world owners, participants in governance, and the Genesis Foundation.
+<p>The only groups that will receive GENESIS are the world owners, participants in governance, and the Genesis Foundation, to drive ongoing development.
 There are zero (0) GENESIS set aside for:</p>
 <ul>
 <li>The Game Credits team</li>
 <li>Any members of the founding team</li>